agaase/dataviz-program-api/README.md

   - `mailin.js` - checks for any incoming mail, parses it and store it as in the wallposts collection
   - `feed-parser.js` - requests and updates feeds from multiple sources at multiple times in a day

+- `public/` - all static resources served up on the website are stored here